 The Department of Family and Protective Services

 The DRTx review of DFPS investigations of the allegations against the five physicians highlighted in this report as well as agency policies, procedures and practices revealed that DFPS failed to competently interview alleged victims or obtain and analyze necessary evidence Additionally, DFPS investigators routinely discounted the credibility of the alleged victims.
 It appears that the victims in these cases were not perceived as credible due to their mental illness and behaviors.
 The minimization of the alleged victims’ accounts of abuse in these cases resulted in unreliable findings.
-These failures potentially contributed to additional victimization, and have further fostered an institutional bias that protects physicians accused of abuse.
+These failures potentially contributed to additional victimization and have further fostered an institutional bias that protects physicians accused of abuse.

 Inadequacies in Department of Family and Protective Services Abuse and Neglect Investigations: